Busr ibn Abi Artat: Role in the conquests of Syria and North Africa

 Busr participated in the Muslim conquest of Syria, arriving with the army of Khalid ibn al-Walid in 634.
 According to the historian al-Baladhuri (d.
 892), after Khalid raided the Ghassanid allies of Byzantium at Marj Rahit on 24 April 634, he dispatched Busr and Habib ibn Maslama al-Fihri to raid the villages of the Ghouta oasis surrounding Damascus.

-Busr most likely took part in the Muslim conquest of Egypt in the army of Amr ibn al-As in 639–640, and continued to fight under Amr's command during the westward expeditions along the coast of North Africa.
+Busr took part in the Muslim conquest of Egypt in the army of Amr ibn al-As in 639–640, and continued to fight under Amr's command during the westward expeditions along the coast of North Africa.
 According to the historians Ibn Abd al-Hakam (d.
 871) and al-Bakri (d.
-1094), in 643/44, while Amr besieged the port city of Tripoli in northwestern modern Libya, he dispatched Busr to conquer the Waddan oasis (in central modern Libya) where he exacted an annual tribute of 360 slaves.
+1094), in 643/44, while Amr besieged the port city of Tripoli in northwestern modern Libya, he dispatched Busr to conquer the Waddan oasis, where he exacted an annual tribute of 360 slaves.
 Al-Ya'qubi (d.
 898) notes that Busr also secured capitulation terms with the inhabitants of the Fezzan region south of Waddan during the same expedition.
 The inhabitants of Waddan later discontinued the tribute until reinstating it following Uqba ibn Nafi's campaign against the oasis in 666/67.

 In recognition of his bravery on the battlefield, Busr received a du'a (prayer of supplication) and gifts from Caliph Umar.
 According to an account cited by al-Baladhuri, Busr was rewarded with 200 dinars by Umar "because he won a victory", while the version quoted by the modern author Malik Abdulazeez Al-Mubarak has Umar write to Amr: "Give 200 gold dinars to those who witnessed the pledge of Ridwān, to Khārijah b. Ḥudhāfah for his hospitality and to Bisr [b].
 Abī Arṭ'ah [sic] for his courage."
-In 647/48, 648/49 or 649/50 Umar's successor Caliph Uthman dispatched Busr, along with numerous other Arab Muslim notables, as reinforcements to Abdallah ibn Sa'd, Amr's replacement as governor of Egypt, for raids against the Byzantine Exarchate of Africa (modern-day Tunisia, called Ifriqiya by the early Muslims).
+In 647/48, 648/49 or 649/50 Umar's successor Caliph Uthman dispatched Busr, along with numerous other Arab Muslim notables, as reinforcements to Abd Allah ibn Sa'd, Amr's replacement as governor of Egypt, for raids against the Byzantine Exarchate of Africa (called Ifriqiya by the early Muslims).